 A guide to using typography in your branding designs.

-Don?t worry if you find it all a bit daunting.
+Don’t worry if you find it all a bit daunting.
 I’m here to help.

 A font/typeface can convey an emotion or elicit a certain feeling, make sure it’s appropriate for your brand identity.

-Choosing the right font / typeface for your brand typography design
+Choosing the correct font/typeface for your brand typography design

-Even if my initial concepts are pretty wild and wonderful, it?s likely that there will be an existing font that can be used as a basis for the logotype.
-By basing your logo / logotype on an existing font, it allows you to use a complimentary font for your branding copy that will tie in nicely with your custom logo or logotype design.
+Even if my initial concepts are pretty wild and wonderful, there will likely be an existing font that can be used as a basis for the logotype.
+By basing your logo/logotype on a current font, it allows you to use a complementary font for your branding copy that will tie in nicely with your custom logo or logotype design.

-Knowing your main font types or categories will help a lot when choosing the right typeface to use.
+Knowing your main font types or categories will help a lot when choosing the correct typeface to use.

 Using your fonts online

-When selecting the correct font to use for your brand / rebrand, it?s important to find one that will work equally well across all your designs, whether on or offline.
+When selecting the correct font for your brand/rebrand, it’s crucial to find one that will work equally well across all your designs, whether on or offline.

 I often start with Google Fonts, for their simplicity in using the fonts both online and offline, the handy preview features and the ability to download the fonts for use offline.
-Offline fonts really help when producing website and design mock-ups, as you can play around with a bunch of ideas and test out sizes and typography layout options, to see how they look in situ with the rest of your design ideas.
-You can also setup layouts for all your responsive screen sizes, to test the fonts at all the necessary sizes in order to make sure they?ll look great everywhere.
+Offline fonts help when producing the website and design mock-ups, as you can play around with a bunch of ideas and test out sizes and typography layout options, to see how they look in situ with the rest of your design ideas.
+You can also set up layouts for all your responsive screen sizes, to test the fonts at all the necessary scales to make sure they’ll look great everywhere.

-While tinkering with my own rebrand I?ve considered a wide range of fonts, as you can see from the image shown here.
-I like to get an idea of how they look using certain phrases and lettering so I can be sure they will work for my needs.
+While tinkering with my rebrand, I’ve considered a wide range of fonts, as you can see from the image shown here.
+I like to get an idea of how they look using specific phrases and lettering so I can be sure they will work for my needs.
 Quite often a font (especially the more fancy styles) will be designed to look amazing using particular letter combinations *usually the name chosen for the font.
-But when you attempt to use them for more practical purposes they can fall down as the letter combinations do not join or link up well.
-More modern fonts include different ligatures for certain letters so you can choose a character style that works with your copy, but web-fonts still have a way to go to catch up.
+But when you attempt to use them for more practical purposes, they can fail as the letter combinations do not join or link up well.
+More modern fonts include different ligatures for individual letters so you can choose a character style that works with your copy, but web-fonts still have a way to go to catch up.

-I usually find a font (or at least type style) I like the look of and use it to create some design mock-ups.
-These can be anything from web page layouts to business card or stationery layouts or a couple of poster designs.
-It is important to ensure that the chosen font will work across all your marketing and media, so trying it out in multiple environments and sizes is an awesome way to test its mettle.
+I usually find a font (or at least typestyle) I like the look of and use it to create some design mock-ups.
+These can be anything from web page layouts to business cards, stationery layouts or poster designs.
+It is vital to ensure that the chosen font will work across all your marketing and media, so trying it out in multiple environments and sizes is an excellent way to test its mettle.

 Finding or Matching Fonts

-I feel like there should be special mention of the??What the Font?? service offered by myfonts.com.?It?s an amazing webpage that helps you find out what a font is called or at least find something similar.
+I feel like there should be a special mention of the “What the Font” service offered by myfonts.com.
+It’s a fantastic webpage that helps you find out what a font is called or at least find something similar.

-With a huge range of customisable options in Prototypo, it is a versatile method of quickly creating a typeface or logotype.
+With a vast range of customisable options in Prototypo, it is a versatile method of quickly creating a typeface or logotype.

-The logo / logotype is an integral part of any brand typography design.
+The logo/logotype is an integral part of any brand typography design.
 For this, I often base the logo text on a particular typeface and add some quirks or customisations to help it stand out as an individual visual entity.
-By doing this, it will still create a visual reference to any design aspects that follow, but also separate it from the general text used.
-The logo will hopefully also have a little extra oomph to grab some attention too.
+This will create a visual reference to any design aspects that follow while also separating it from the general text used.
+The logo will also have a little extra oomph to grab more attention.

-There are some great services to help customise fonts, like prototypo.io which you can use to quickly and easily create your own typeface.
-Most fonts will follow or use a font type or family as a basis for their creation, so being able to create your own unique typeface within an easy to use interface is great.
+There are some excellent services to help customise fonts, like prototypo.io, which you can use to quickly and easily create your own typeface.
+Most fonts will follow or use a font type or family as a basis for their creation, so being able to create your unique typeface within an easy-to-use interface is great.

 Choosing complimentary fonts for use in different areas of your design can add some character and help separate your headings from your main text.
-This can help customers to skim through the text to find what they?re looking for and keep them engaged.
-Bombarding someone with a large amount of text without any breaks or breathing space, will simply tire them.
-Making the best written copy obsolete, as it would look daunting and unenticing.
+Clearly defining your text areas can help customers to skim through the copy to find what they’re looking for and keep them engaged.
+Bombarding someone with a large amount of text without any breaks or breathing space will tire them.
+Making the best-written copy obsolete, as it would look daunting and unenticing.

 Your headings can be more adventurous as they are usually a much larger size while being shorter phrases.
-The fact that they generally contain less characters and are often on a single line, means that they can be more creative without worrying too much about legibility of large blocks of text.
+The fact that they generally contain fewer characters and are often on a single line means that they can be more creative without worrying too much about the legibility of large blocks of text.